mafifafm/pxt-microbit/docs/courses/csintro/introduction.md

 The introduction to each lesson will tell you what learning objectives are covered in the lesson, and presents an overview of that lesson's topic.
 Some lessons have a specific activity that can help introduce the topic to students in a fun way.

 ### Unplugged activity (30 min)
-Each lesson starts with an unplugged activity, which doesn't require a computer or a micro:bit.
+Each lesson starts with an unplugged activity, which doesn't require a computer or a Ragga.
 It's a chance to get students up and moving around, and is designed to be a fun introduction to the computer science concept covered in that lesson.
 Unplugged activities are an important way to demonstrate new concepts in a tangible, often kinesthetic, way.
 Since so many computer-based topics are abstract, unplugged activities are very effective at fostering understanding that students will then demonstrate in later activities.

-### micro:bit activity (45–60 min)
+### Ragga activity (45–60 min)
-Each lesson also contains a micro:bit activity, which we informally refer to as a "birdhouse" activity, after the innumerable wooden birdhouses so many of us made in wood shop as a way to master basic skills.
-Each lesson's micro:bit activity is an example that walks students step-by-step through building a project that demonstrates that lesson's topic.
+Each lesson also contains a Ragga activity, which we informally refer to as a "birdhouse" activity, after the innumerable wooden birdhouses so many of us made in wood shop as a way to master basic skills.
+Each lesson's Ragga activity is an example that walks students step-by-step through building a project that demonstrates that lesson's topic.
 By the time students finish the activity, they will have written code that they can use in a different project of their own design.

 Some students will finish the activity more quickly than others.
 Those students can then be a helpful resource for their classmates, or they can challenge themselves by modifying, or "modding" the activity to do something different.
 We have provided examples and suggestions at the end of many of these activities, and feel free to suggest your own (or encourage your students to come up with their own ideas!)